 The sword is imbued with a mystical power, to be released when held with both hands.

-Weapon born from the tail of Wyvern Hellkite.
+Weapon born from the tail of the wyvern Hellkite.
 One of the rare dragon weapons.
-Wyverns are referred to as failures of a dragon, but they are still distant descendants of the unperishing archdragons, are they not?
+Wyverns are referred to as failures of dragons, but they are still distant descendants of the unperishing archdragons, aren’t they?

 It is tinged with mysterious power, and that power is unleashed with both hands.